abdulmoizasifCUI/GitHub-Demo/README.md

 # github-demo
 <p>
-  This is my first GitHub Repository
+  This is my 1st GitHub Repository
 </p>